evhub/coconut/DOCS.md

 Since Coconut syntax is a superset of Python 3 syntax, it supports [Python 3 function type annotation syntax](https://www.python.org/dev/peps/pep-0484/) and [Python 3.6 variable type annotation syntax](https://www.python.org/dev/peps/pep-0526/).
 By default, Coconut compiles all type annotations into Python-2-compatible type comments.
 If you want to keep the type annotations instead, simply pass a `--target` that supports them.

-Furthermore, since not all supported Python versions support the [`typing`](https://docs.python.org/3/library/typing.html) module, Coconut provides the [`TYPE_CHECKING`](#type-checking) built-in for hiding your `typing` imports and `TypeVar` definitions from being executed at runtime.
+Since not all supported Python versions support the [`typing`](https://docs.python.org/3/library/typing.html) module, Coconut provides the [`TYPE_CHECKING`](#type-checking) built-in for hiding your `typing` imports and `TypeVar` definitions from being executed at runtime.
+Furthermore, when compiling type annotations to Python 3 syntax, Coconut wraps annotation in strings to prevent them from being evaluated at runtime.

-_Note: When compiling type annotations to Python 3 syntax, Coconut will wrap every annotation in a string when in a position where Python would otherwise evaluate it (e.g. Python 3 function annotation), so that all type annotations are only ever evaluated at compile time, never at run time._

 Additionally, Coconut adds special syntax for making type annotations easier and simpler to write.
 When inside of a type annotation, Coconut treats certain syntax constructs differently, compiling them to type annotations instead of what they would normally represent.
 Specifically, Coconut applies the following transformations:
 ```coconut